 In Delaware, report cards are not required unless you need one for a specific reason such as one of the reasons listed above, or you simply don’t want another argument about homeschooling with your extended family. (“Look!
 She has a report card!
 We’re respectable!
 Let’s eat!”)
 But on a general quarterly basis, there is no agency or authority requiring one from you, and presumably, you already know how your child is performing and don’t need to communicate this to yourself.

 However, if you find yourself in need of a report card, or simply want one, the good news is that you can have one in a matter of minutes.
 You can simply create one using any word processor or spreadsheet program– include your child’s name, subjects studied, grades achieved, attendance recorded, GPA (if high school) the school year, grade level, and a place for you to sign it.
 You don’t need to get fancy.
 If you are not comfortable creating your own, you can download one of our templates (more to come) or a template from elsewhere on the web– there are many.
 A report card is a relatively simple document, as it only records the grades and standing for the current academic year.

 More links will be added over time!

-If you need a template, and can use Adobe Acrobat, please feel free to use this template that will allow you to simply fill out the simple 2-page form and produce a report card for any use you might have.
+If you need a template and can use Adobe Acrobat or another PDF editor, feel free to use this template.
+It will allow you to fill out a simple 2-page form and produce a report card for any use you might have.